MV Krait: History

+After its sale, Krait was operated off Borneo, bought by a British sawmiller and was renamed Pedang (Sword).
+In the late 1950s, two Australians recognised Krait whilst on a timber-related business trip.
+A public appeal was made to purchase and return Krait to Australia, resulting in the forming of the Krait Trust Fund which successfully purchased Krait and return it to Australia in 1964.

-After its sale, Krait was operated off Borneo until she was purchased for use as an Australian Royal Volunteer Coastal Patrol vessel in 1964.
+Pedang was renamed back to Krait and was used as an Australian Royal Volunteer Coastal Patrol vessel performing patrol and search and rescue duties while also used for boating courses and school visits.
 On Anzac Day 1964, Krait was formally dedicated as a war memorial by the governor of NSW.
-A plaque was affixed to the wheelhouse and is shown below.
-She was then acquired by the Australian War Memorial in 1985 and was lent to the Australian National Maritime Museum, where she has been displayed to the public since 1988.
+A plaque was affixed to the wheelhouse.
+She was then acquired by the Australian War Memorial in 1985, put in the care of Sydney Maritime Museum and then permanently loaned to the Australian National Maritime Museum, where she has been displayed to the public in water since 1988.

-From 2015, plans for restoration had been made, and as of 2017, this work has begun.
+Concerned with the deterioration of the boat, Douglas Herps, one of the surviving members of Z Special Unit, campaigned for the restoration of the boat and to display it on land. in 2013, Herps successfully campaigned for the boat to be restored but died before restoration started.

+In 2017, restoration on the boat started with a $500,000 grant by the Australian Army and donations from the Australian War Memorial, the Australian National Maritime Museum and the Herps family.
+The restoration was done by Michael Bartley Shipwrights.

+Legacy

 Since the success of Krait at Singapore, Australian Commando Unit vessels have traditionally used the names of venomous snakes.
 This tradition continues with Red Viper and Coral Snake as current examples.